 This issue is regulated by the Gambling Act of 19 November 2009.
 According to its provisions, cylindrical games, card games, dice games and games on gaming machines may be provided only in physical casinos and bingo rooms.
 Organising online games of chance or online games on gaming machines is expressly prohibited.
 Operating an online mutual betting business is allowed but requires a licence.
-It is worth noting that in business-to-consumer contracts that concern gambling, the consumer does not enjoy the additional protection provided for in the CRA.
-The above mentioned issues, especially those concerning online betting and gaming, are currently the subject of ongoing legislation, an amendment is already in parliament.
+Pursuant to the amendment that entered into force on 1 April 2017 gambling operators who organise online gaming and own a licence or a permit or have notified such activity to a relevant authority are obliged to carry out payment transactions resulting from such gambling activity solely through payment service providers such as, inter alia, domestic banks or foreign bank branches.
+This requirement ensures adequate supervision of gambling-related financial flows resulting from the need for gambling operators to meet the requirements relating to money laundering and terrorist financing.